 Leases in which a significant portion of the risks and rewards of ownership are not transferred to the Group as lessee are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss on a straight-line basis over the period of the lease.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to profit or loss as incurred over the period of the lease.